 Cost of being in Sevilla

 This is NOT an expensive town, if you avoid the fancy restaurants.
 Taxi fares, drinks and simple meals were all reasonably priced for Spain, which means you'd probably find it cheap if you're coming from just about any other country!
 The hotel we stayed in was a 4 star, and had a very nice breakfast buffet which included a few of Mogsy's favorites, like smoked salmon and scramble eggs!

 Seville Marathon Race Review - Conclusion

-We found this to be a well-organised event, with a slick bag-drop system, plenty of porta-potties at the start and en route, water stations every 5km, and an atmospheric finish.
+We found this to be a well-organized event, with a slick bag-drop system, plenty of porta-potties at the start and en route, water stations every 5km, and an atmospheric finish.
 The race course is flat and fast, and wide enough the whole time to avoid jostling with fellow runners, except for the final few miles through the central shopping area, where the course narrows and shoppers wander out in front of you!

 We would definitely do the Sevilla Marathon again!